DMMP0/BDT/3. Data Process Layer/readme.md

 The processing was designed with flexibility in mind, so the processing functions and synonym dictionaries can be found in models/utils.py

 Processed records will be sent to redis in json format with the following key logic: (table-report-row)randomcharacters (e.g. "(broker-report-row)MIuInyBCZkhIutwSLxmr")

+The script is multithreaded and will start a thread for each bucket (statement, bank, broker, questura)